thesaitama/slackphoto/README.md

 # slackphoto
-A randam photo uploader for Slack.
+A randam photo uploader for Slack.
 This Script post your photos at random to Slack.
 You will discover unexpected discoveries when used between families.

 ## Requirements